opensourcehacker/sevabot/docs/source/commands.rst

 You can have Python modules which maintain their state and have full access to Skype4Py instance.
-These modules can e.g. perform timed background tasks with Skype.
+These modules can e.g.

+* Perform timed background tasks with Skype

+* Parse full Skype chat text, not just !commands

+Further info

 - `Stateful module interface is described here <https://github.com/opensourcehacker/sevabot/blob/dev/sevabot/bot/stateful.py>`_